-10. Digital Audio Output
+12. Digital Audio Output

 This output sends Dolby® Digital or PCM digital audio to your digital A/V surround sound receiver.
 Analog audio from analog channels and devices is converted by the TV to PCM digital audio.
-In most cases, this should be the only audio connection between the TV and your A/V receiver.
-If you have MP3 audio from memory cards, however, you need to connect the TV's analog AUDIO OUTPUT (left and right) to your A/V receiver.
+If you have a digital A/V receiver, in most cases this should be the only audio connection between the TV and your A/V receiver.
+If you have MP3 audio sources, however, you need to connect the TV's analog AUDIO OUTPUT (left and right) to your A/V receiver.